-The new fabrication lab at One Spadina takes centre stage, providing students and others with first-hand views into the laboratory from the east-west “street” that runs through the centre of the building, connecting all Faculty functions.
+The fabrication lab at One Spadina takes centre stage, providing students and others with first-hand views into the laboratory from the east-west “street” that runs through the centre of the building, connecting all Faculty functions.

 Adjacent to the digital fabrication laboratory, The Daniels Faculty’s construction workshop includes a full metal and woodworking shop, an assembly space, spray booth, and a large array of materials and tools.

-Located on the first floor, overlooking the Fabrication Lab, the Faculty’s computing facilities offer photography and audio-visual resources, printers, plotters, photocopiers and scanners, LCD screens, a variety of relevant software, and IT support staff to assist with various computing needs.
+Located on the first floor, overlooking the fabrication lab, the Faculty’s computing facilities offer photography and audio-visual resources, printers, plotters, photocopiers and scanners, LCD screens, a variety of relevant software, and IT support staff to assist with various computing needs.